-1 the discharge process and the policies around that.
-And so 2 I would hesitate kind of to weigh in in terms of how sexual assaults have factored into that and what the NDAA 2019 3 change in policy is.
-I believe we wanted to look at any 4 5 kind of factor that affects any service member's mental health or other issues.
-But, again, I do not want to kind б 7 of get out of my lane and speak to something I am not all 8 that familiar with.

-Senator Blumenthal: How adequate, talking generally 9 10 about PTS, do you think the military treatment is now?
-Mr. McCaffery: I think we are doing a lot.
-I believe 11 12 we need to do more.
-Our emphasis really has been looking at 13 the best clinical guidelines and have practice guidelines 14 about how we identify, prevent, and then manage those with 15 PTSD.
-Roughly 2 percent of our active duty have been diagnosed with PTSD.
-So our ability to systematically 16 17 identify and treat them -- we are down that path.
-18 More importantly, as you know, we have invested 19 millions of dollars in a consortium with the VA and the 20 private sector on additional research on better ways to 21 diagnose PTSD, but more importantly, once diagnosed, what 22 are the best and most effective treatments for that.
-23 Senator Blumenthal: I take it this will be a priority

-24 for you.

-25 Mr. McCaffery: Yes, it will.
+- 1 the discharge process and the policies around that.
+And so - 2 I would hesitate kind of to weigh in in terms of how sexual - 3 assaults have factored into that and what the NDAA 2019 - 4 change in policy is.
+I believe we wanted to look at any - 5 kind of factor that affects any service member's mental - 6 health or other issues.
+But, again, I do not want to kind - 7 of get out of my lane and speak to something I am not all - 8 that familiar with. - 9 Senator Blumenthal: How adequate, talking generally - 10 about PTS, do you think the military treatment is now? - 11 Mr. McCaffery: I think we are doing a lot.
+I believe - 12 we need to do more.
+Our emphasis really has been looking at - 13 the best clinical guidelines and have practice guidelines - 14 about how we identify, prevent, and then manage those with - 15 PTSD.
+Roughly 2 percent of our active duty have been - 16 diagnosed with PTSD.
+So our ability to systematically - identify and treat them -- we are down that path. - 18 More importantly, as you know, we have invested - 19 millions of dollars in a consortium with the VA and the - 20 private sector on additional research on better ways to - 21 diagnose PTSD, but more importantly, once diagnosed, what - 22 are the best and most effective treatments for that. - 23 Senator Blumenthal: I take it this will be a priority - 24 for you. - 25 Mr. McCaffery: Yes, it will.

-Senator Blumenthal: And can you commit that you will report back to us about what changes in policy and what progress have been made?

-Mr. McCaffery: Yes, I can commit to do that for you.
-Senator Blumenthal: Thank you.

-7 Senator Wicker: Thank you, Senator Blumenthal.

-8 Senator Donnelly: Thank you, Mr. Chairman.

-9 Mr. McCaffery, as I started my time here in the Senate, 10 I focused on bipartisan approaches to suicide prevention.
-11 In 2009, fellow Hoosier, Specialist Jake Sexton, an Indiana 12 National Guardsman, tragically took his life while on leave 13 from a deployment to Afghanistan.
-That story is far too 14 familiar for active, guard, and reserve service members and 15 vets alike.

-16 Despite representing less than 10 percent of the 17 population, these Americans comprise almost 20 percent of 18 the suicides.
-The communities lose over 7,000 members every 19 year to suicide as they struggle with the stress of military 20 service that we as a nation and as a Congress ask of them.
-21 The Jacob Sexton Military Suicide Prevention Act, which 22 I introduced in the Senate, addressed a critical gap in 23 mental health care for our troops when it was signed into 24 law in the 2014 NDAA.
-This law ensured every service 25 member, active, guard, and reserve, receives an annual mental health assessment.
-I was pleased to hear from every service secretary and chief last fall that the annual mental health assessments have been 100 percent implemented.
+- 1 Senator Blumenthal: And can you commit that you will - 2 report back to us about what changes in policy and what - 3 progress have been made? - 4 Mr. McCaffery: Yes, I can commit to do that for you. - 5 Senator Blumenthal: Thank you. - 6 Thank you, Mr. Chairman. - 7 Senator Wicker: Thank you, Senator Blumenthal. - 8 Senator Donnelly: Thank you, Mr. Chairman. - 9 Mr. McCaffery, as I started my time here in the Senate, - 10 I focused on bipartisan approaches to suicide prevention. - 11 In 2009, fellow Hoosier, Specialist Jake Sexton, an Indiana - 12 National Guardsman, tragically took his life while on leave - 13 from a deployment to Afghanistan.
+That story is far too - 14 familiar for active, guard, and reserve service members and - 15 vets alike. - 16 Despite representing less than 10 percent of the - 17 population, these Americans comprise almost 20 percent of - 18 the suicides.
+The communities lose over 7,000 members every - 19 year to suicide as they struggle with the stress of military - 20 service that we as a nation and as a Congress ask of them. - 21 The Jacob Sexton Military Suicide Prevention Act, which - 22 I introduced in the Senate, addressed a critical gap in - 23 mental health care for our troops when it was signed into - 24 law in the 2014 NDAA.
+This law ensured every service - 25 member, active, guard, and reserve, receives an annual